Links

 You can use local variables by selecting the "Insert variable" option during recording in the BugBug overlay.
 At the end of the recording session, the step using the local variable will be saved as "Type text" with the variable name used in the "value" field.

-You can also add a local variable from BugBug web app UI by selecting "add a new step" on the list and fill all manually.
+You can also add a local variable from the BugBug web app UI by selecting "add a new step" on the list and filling it all manually.

 Select "Set variable" from the modal.